Trump’s H-1B Visa Policies: What We Know and How It Will Change the Tech Industry

 Later that year, the Department of Labor raised the minimum wage for H-1B workers, claiming employers were using the program to replace U.S. workers with cheaper foreign talent.
 At the same time, the Department of Homeland Security narrowed the definition of specialty occupations, requiring recipients to hold a degree directly related to their specific field.
 It also cracked down on consulting firms that assign H-1B employees to work with their clients.
 The ruling shifted the administrative burdens of the H-1B process onto the clients and limited workers’ residency to one year.

-As he prepares for another presidential term, though, Trump seems to have shifted to a more supportive stance on H-1B visas.
+Toward the beginning of his second presidential term, Trump appeared to have a more supportive stance on H-1B visas.

 “I have many H-1B visas on my properties,” he told the New York Post.
 “I’ve been a believer in H-1B.
 I have used it many times.
 It’s a great program.”